Skip to content

 To see exactly where configuration values are being loaded from during startup, set the ACT_LOGLEVEL environment variable to debug.

-export ACT_LOGLEVEL=true
+export ACT_LOGLEVEL=debug

 ./actrun --concurrency=false